AnaZonia/moon_notes/Computers and Bash.md

 # make a directory
 mkdir my_project

+# upgrade all packages and their dependencies
+sudo apt-get dist-upgrade

 # in case you need to install R packages that aren't available because of curl,
-sudo apt-get install libcurl4-openssl-dev r-base libssl-dev libudunits2-dev libfontconfig1-dev openssl libnetcdf-dev libharfbuzz-dev libfribidi-dev libxml2-dev libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev gdal-bin libgdal-dev
+sudo apt-get install libcurl4-openssl-dev r-base libssl-dev libudunits2-dev libfontconfig1-dev openssl libnetcdf-dev libharfbuzz-dev libfribidi-dev libxml2-dev libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev gdal-bin libgdal-dev libprotobuf-dev libjq-dev protobuf-compiler
 # bear in mind that libcurl4 by itself removes the r-base packages.
 # curl and httr packages may need to be installed for other packages to run
 R -q -e "install.packages(c('curl', 'httr'))"